-In all Schroth Method scoliosis exercises, patients first assume a position/posture in which the curvatures in the thoracic and lumbar spine, distorted rib cage, and the misaligned and rotated pelvis and shoulders are held in an over corrected postural position.
-The spine is then lengthened from the pelvis upwards.
-The positioning of the arms is important to corrections of the rib cage and shoulders.
+In all Schroth Method scoliosis exercises, patients first assume a position/posture in which the curvatures in the lumbar spine, pelvis, thoracic spine, and distorted rib cage, and shoulders are held in a corrected postural position.
+The spine is lengthened from the pelvis upwards.
+The positioning of the arms is important to corrections of the cervico-thoracic,and thoracic spine.

 Whilst holding the “correct” posture, which mirrors (is opposite to) the scoliosis curves, patients begin Schroth corrective breathing.
 This technique directs breathing into the scoliosis affected areas – the collapsed areas on the rib cage.
 Breathing in this manner assists in decreasing the rotation in both the rib cage and spine, and also improves lung capacity and rib mobilisation.
-Stabilization of the correct posture occurs during the exhale breath through muscle tensioning.
+Stabilization of the correct posture occurs during the exhale breath, and is accompanied by muscle tensioning.

-Our Schroth Method Therapy Residential Programs offer a conservative approach for the treatment of juvenile, adolescent and adult idiopathic scoliosis.
-The programs are designed for individuals seeking an alternative treatment option.
+Our Schroth Method Therapy Classes and Residential Programs offer a conservative approach for the treatment of juvenile, adolescent and adult idiopathic scoliosis.
+The classes and programs are designed for individuals seeking an alternative treatment option.
 You can reside close to our Centre while participating in a program of scoliosis exercise therapy.

-To enquire about our Schroth Method scoliosis exercise therapy classes, Schroth Method Therapy Residential Programs, or to make an initial assessment consultation click on the Contact Us button below.
+To enquire about our Schroth Method Therapy Classes and Residential Programs, or to make an initial assessment consultation click on the Contact Us button below.